goodluck-codetest/codetest/data/data.md

 - Implement the scraper and perform data check.
 - Design job scheduler to run scraper in daily basis.
 - Databases can be in any format you are familiar with, preferably in kdb or just a binary file that can be loaded in python.
 - For the schema design, please be specific regarding the key/index to be applied.
-Submit final schema or sample data in tablular formats
+Submit final schema or sample data in csv formats.
 - Please note that the events might be cancelled or auction date/cusip could be up to changes.
 That information should be captured by the job.

 2. Future Series Construction